Making Space for Not Knowing

 In Scott’s Experience

-Sitting in not knowing has been like the “sound of one hand clapping.”
+Sitting in not knowing is like the sound of one hand clapping.
 It’s weird.
-And it’s been tough to know if I’m “doing it right.”
+And it’s been tough to know if I’m doing it right.
 Sometimes it feels perfectly natural, like floating on my back in a pond on a warm summer evening.
 Sometimes it feels like that time I ran over a rope while mowing the grass; I get it all wrapped around the axle and stall the engine.

 Next Chapter